vasia/gelly-streaming/README.md

 ### Discretization

-* `slice`: Discretizes the edge stream into tumbling windows of the specified size.
+* `slice`: Discretizes the edge stream into tumbling windows of the specified snapshotGranularity.

 #### Neighborhood Aggregations